Raspberry Pi: Hardware

-Since its introduction, Raspberry Pi hardware has been designed to provide low-cost computing platforms.
+Since its introduction, Raspberry Pi hardware has been designed to provide low-cost and high performance computing platforms.
 The founders intended it to be an affordable and accessible system by making it compatible with widely available second-hand peripherals, such as televisions for displays, USB input devices, and cellphone chargers for power.
 Over time, the hardware has expanded to support both advanced configurations and ultra-low-cost variants.

-The company has also committed to keeping products in production for up to ten years.
+The company has committed to keeping its single-board computer products in production for at least ten years, longer than typical consumer electronics.
+It also publishes guaranteed minimum manufacturing end dates.
+These policies are intended to support the use of its products in industrial and OEM applications that require long-term availability.
+For example, the original Raspberry Pi Model 1B, introduced in 2012, remained in production as of 2025.

 The Raspberry Pi has undergone multiple hardware revisions, with changes in processor type, memory capacity, networking features, and peripheral support.
 All models include a processor, memory, and various input/output interfaces on a single circuit board.
 Most include an HDMI output, USB ports, and a GPIO (general-purpose input/output) header.
 Networking capabilities vary by model, with later versions featuring integrated Wi-Fi and Bluetooth.
 Storage is typically provided via a microSD card, with newer models supporting USB or PCIe-based boot options.